This chapter gives advice on how to properly use entities you can call (via function calls, method calls, etc.) in ES6.

 For more information and caveats, consult the section on

-this of a method is the receiver of the method call (e.g.
+this of a property value is the receiver of the method call (e.g.

 obj if the method call is